Camping, At No Time In the History of My Life, Have I Enjoyed So Much To Be A Wife

 The Motorcycle Diaries: Notes on a Latin American Journey

-Probably my least favorite travel book, which really disappointed me because it had been so highly recommended.
+Probably my least favorite travel book, which really disappointed me because it had been so highly recommended by so many fellow travelers.

 __________________________________________